-1 Mayfield estimate 2 Period 1989-2009
+Mayfield estimate Period 1989-2010

-Figure 1.General location of the study area, Bylot Island, Nunavut, and of the two main study sites (Base-camp Valley and the Camp-2 area) on the South plain of the island.
+Figure 1.
+General location of the study area, Bylot Island, Nunavut, and of the two main study sites (Qarlikturvik Valley and the Camp-2 area) on the South plain of the island.
 Enlarged maps on the right present these study sites in more details, including camp locations, sampling sites and our four weather stations.
-Dufour Point was not sampled in 2009.
+Pointe Dufour was not sampled in 2010.

 Figure 2.
-Average depth of snow along 2 transects showing the rate of snowmelt in Bylot Island lowlands (n = 50 stations).
+Average depth of snow along 2 transects showing the rate of snowmelt in the lowlands of Bylot Island (n = 50 stations).

 Figure 3.
-Total number of goose pairs counted in the Base-camp Valley from arrival of our crew on Bylot Island until the end of snowmelt.
+Total number of goose pairs counted in the Qarlikturvik Valley from arrival of our crew on Bylot Island until the end of snowmelt.

 Figure 4.
-Average cumulative faeces density showing the use of the Base-camp Valley by Greater Snow Goose families on Bylot Island throughout the summer (n = 12 transects of 1 x 10 m).
+Average cumulative faeces density showing the use of the Qarlikturvik Valley by Greater Snow Goose families on Bylot Island throughout the summer $(n = 12 \text{ transects of } 1 \times 10 \text{ m})$ .

 Figure 5.
-Annual abundance of lemmings at two study areas (Base-camp Valley and Camp-2) located 30 km apart on Bylot Island.
+Annual index of lemming abundance at two study areas (Qarlikturvik Valley and Camp-2) located 30 km apart on Bylot Island.